-The battle between Teva and Chaco outdoor sandals is one for the ages.
+The battle between Teva vs Chaco outdoor sandals is one for the ages.
 Both are exceptionally well designed and at the top of the adventurer game.
 So which one is the best?
-Here we are going to pit the two sandal brands against each other in categories for the ultimate Teva’s vs Chacos showdown.
+Here we are going to pit the two sandal brands against each other in categories for the ultimate Tevas vs. Chacos showdown.

 We’ll be going over important aspects of the shoe such as feel and fit, quality and durability, value and design, to see where they excel and where they may fall short.
 So, let’s get to it.
 Who will be the winter?
 Teva vs Chaco?

 Teva vs Chaco: Intended Use

-One of the first things to consider before deciding between Teva and Chaco sandals are the types of activities you intend on using them for.
-Are they going to primarily be used for travel, hanging out around town, and/or days at the beach?
+One of the first things to consider before deciding between Teva and Chaco sandals is the types of activities you intend to use them.
+Are they going to primarily be used for travel, hanging out around town, or days at the beach?
 If so, Teva sandals are probably going to be a better bet.

-This is because these sandals are much lighter in weight and have velcro straps that allow you to slip them on and off with minimal effort.
-They are also comfortable for all-day wear without causing blisters, with extremely soft footbeds and internal strap linings.
+The sandals are much lighter in weight and have velcro straps that allow you to slip them on and off with minimal effort.
+They are also comfortable for all-day wear without causing blisters, with incredibly soft footbeds and internal strap linings.
 However, they lack the arch support and anti-slip footbed that Chaco sandals boast.

-In fact, Chacos were originally designed specifically for watersports, so the rigid footbed and added strap across the big toe keep your foot from sliding around within the sandal, even in the wettest conditions.
-This makes them fantastic in a variety of outdoor water sports, such as rafting and kayaking.
+Chacos were initially designed specifically for watersports, so the rigid footbed and added a strap across the big toe keep your foot from sliding around within the sandal, even in the wettest conditions.
+The straps make them fantastic in a variety of outdoor water sports, such as rafting and kayaking.